-The roots of the New Memphis Institute reach back to the Memphis Jobs Conference.
+The roots of the New Memphis reach back to the Memphis Jobs Conference.
 Called by then Tennessee Governor Lamar Alexander, the Jobs Conference is credited with rebooting Memphis’ economy and launching an era of exciting leadership.

 Literacy Foundation launched by GFM.